D2jc/PrizePicksPredictor/README.md

 ---------

-## Figures
+## Methods:

-> FROM INSTRUCTIONS: Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
-For reference you search machine learning and your model in google scholar for reference examples.
+> We should remove anything related to accuracy --> move to Results section.
+Also fix the links to notebooks to be in the main branch.

+### Data Exploration:
+Run the Jupyter Notebook called AnalysisVis.ipynb which can be found in MS2.
+This notebook has our data exploration and many different visualizations of the data set that we are using.
+Most of the visualizations that we have created revolve around the player's performances.

+> Maybe only include one of the figures and get rid of the others

-### Figure 1: Points Scored vs. Field Goals Attempted ###
+### Points Scored vs. Field Goals Attempted ###

 ![Points Scored vs Field Goals Attempted](Figures/Points_scored_vs_field_goals_attempted_figure.png)